‘General Hospital’ Spoilers: Dante Makes A Desperate Move After Confrontation Involving Sonny

 The latest General Hospital spoilers indicate that some of this will play out on Monday’s show, but it will carry over into Tuesday’s episode as well.
 Sonny will give a major command of some sort, and by Wednesday, Carly will be feeling concerned.
 While Carly may well be concerned about Josslyn or her pregnancy, it may be that she starts to worry about how things are progressing for Sonny.

-How will Sonny and Dante get out of this mess with Raj, and will Dante have to blow his cover of being loyel to Raj to do so?
+How will Sonny and Dante get out of this mess with Raj, and will Dante have to blow his cover of being loyal to Raj to do so?
 What comes next for Dante and Lulu?
 Fans know that this will be a juicy return and even if it’s a short one, General Hospital spoilers suggest that it’ll have everybody buzzing.